dwyl/phoenix-todo-list-tutorial/README.md

 `new/2` function inside `item_controller.ex`.
 This function *pertains* to the page in the URL `items/new` and renders the `new.html.heex` file.
-Hence why we call this function to successfuly embed :smile:.
+Hence why we call this function to successfully embed :smile:.

 Before:
 [`/lib/app_web/controllers/item_html/index.html.heex#L36`](https://github.com/dwyl/phoenix-todo-list-tutorial/blob/031df4076fc4ff84fd719a3a66c6dd2495268a50/lib/app_web/templates/item/index.html.eex#L36) <br />